restcord/restcord/docs/_docs/Guild/Modify Guild Channel Positions.md

 ## Response

-Returns a list of all of the guild&#039;s channel objects on success.
+Returns a 204 empty response on success.

-Can Return:

-* channel